ANSHUL6023/TicTacToe_Android/README.md

 # TicTacToe_Android
 A simple and interactive Tic Tac Toe game built using Java in Android Studio.
 The app supports both Single Player (vs AI) and Two Player modes on the same device.
 Designed for quick gameplay and minimal UI distractions, this project is ideal for learning Android fundamentals and basic game logic.

-🎮 Features
+# 🎮Features

-🧍‍♂️ Single Player mode with basic AI
+~🧍‍♂Single Player mode with basic AI

-🧑‍🤝‍🧑 Two Player mode on the same device
+~🧑‍🤝‍🧑Two Player mode on the same device

-👆 Intuitive tap-to-play interface
+~👆Intuitive tap-to-play interface

-🔁 Restart game anytime
+~🔁Restart game anytime

-🔊 Lightweight and responsive design
+~🔊Lightweight and responsive design

-🛠 Built With
+# 🛠 Built With
-Java
+~Java

-Android Studio
+~Android Studio

-XML for UI design
+~XML for UI design